Bordentown, New Jersey: History

 Thomas Farnsworth, an English Quaker, became the first European settler in the Bordentown area in 1682, when he moved his family upriver from Burlington.
 He made a new home on the windswept bluff overlooking the broad bend in the Delaware River, near today's northwest corner of Park Street and Prince Street, perhaps where an 1883 frame house now stands.
 "Farnsworth Landing" soon became the center of trade for the region.
 Farnsworth is also the namesake of one of Bordentown's main streets, Farnsworth Avenue.

 Joseph Borden, for whom the city is named, arrived in 1717, and by May 1740 founded a transportation system to carry people and freight between New York City and Philadelphia.
 This exploited Bordentown's natural location as the point on the Delaware River that provided the shortest overland route to Perth Amboy, from which cargo and people could be ferried to New York City.
 The town was the childhood home of Patience Wright, America's first female sculptor, who lived there in the 1730s.

 By 1776, Bordentown was full of Patriots.
 Joseph Borden's son (also named Joseph Borden) became a colonel during the American Revolutionary War.
 Other noted patriots lived in the area, including Thomas Paine.
-Francis Hopkinson (a signer of the United States Declaration of Independence), Colonel Kirkbride, and Colonel Oakey Hoagland.
+Francis Hopkinson (a signer of the United States Declaration of Independence and designer of a United States Flag), Colonel Kirkbride, and Colonel Oakey Hoagland.
 Hessian troops briefly occupied Bordentown in 1776 as part of the New York and New Jersey campaign before leaving to engage in the Battle of Iron Works Hill on December 23.
 On May 8, 1777, during the Philadelphia campaign, British forces raided Bordentown in pursuit of retreating American militiamen.
 The Redcoats burned several Bordentown buildings along with large quantities of American military supplies and several ships in the nearby waters.
 On June 23, 1778, British forces again raided Bordentown, destroying several buildings.